KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights/README.md

 ## Overview

 This extension defines a set of lights for use with glTF 2.0.
+Lights define light sources within a scene.

 Many 3D tools and engines support built-in implementations of light types.
 Using this extension, tools can export and engines can import these lights.

 This extension defines four light types: `ambient`, `directional`, `point` and `spot`.

-## Lights

-Lights define light sources within a scene.

 `ambient` lights are not transformable and, thus, can only be defined on the scene.
 All other lights are contained in nodes and inherit the translation and rotation of that node.
 Note that all lights ignore the scale of a node.

 A conforming implementation of this extension must be able to load light data defined in the asset and has to render the asset using those lights.

-### Defining Lights
+## Defining Lights

 Lights are defined within a dictionary property in the glTF manifest file, by adding an `extensions` property to the top-level glTF 2.0 object and defining a `KHR_lights` property with a `lights` array inside it.